 – An A and B exam with teacher guide and answer key for each unit.

-– All required texts in eText (PDF and Kindle edition).
+– All required texts in eText (PDF).
 Physical books recommended for the pleasure of the reader.

 The workbook gives the student questions to answer for every reading assignment and lecture, discussion questions to think about, and a host of further resources for the student that wants to go further (or study for a paper!).
 The Answer Key at the back of the textbook will give the recommended answer to all the essay questions.
 We encourage students to answer the questions on their own before referencing the Answer Key.